freebasic/fbfrog/readme.txt

 Usage:

-  Compile fbfrog:                     fbc -m fbfrog *.bas Translate a header:                 ./fbfrog foo.h Translate a whole directory:        ./fbfrog path/to/foo/ Recursively process #includes too:  ./fbfrog --follow start.h Merge headers as much as possible:  ./fbfrog --follow --merge --concat *.h See also:                           ./fbfrog --help
+  Translate a header:                 ./fbfrog foo.h Translate a whole directory:        ./fbfrog path/to/foo/ Recursively process #includes too:  ./fbfrog --follow start.h Merge headers as much as possible:  ./fbfrog --follow --merge --concat *.h See also:                           ./fbfrog --help

-fbfrog GUI (runs fbfrog for you):
+  Or launch the fbfrog-gui[.exe] and use that; it's a frontend for the fbfrog command line program.

+Compiling:

+  fbfrog:
+        fbc -m fbfrog *.bas

+  Linux GTK+ GUI:
-  First:         cd gui/
+        cd gui/
-  Linux (GTK+):  fbc gui.bas gtk.bas -mt -x ../fbfrog-gui
+        fbc gui.bas gtk.bas xpms.bas -mt -x ../fbfrog-gui

+  Win32 GUI:
+        cd gui/
-  Win32:         fbc gui.bas win32.bas resources.rc -mt -s gui -x ..\fbfrog-gui.exe
+        fbc gui.bas win32.bas resources.rc -mt -s gui -x ..\fbfrog-gui.exe

-  The gui/*.png images were hand-crafted in Paint.NET.
+  The *.png images were hand-crafted in Paint.NET.
-  The win32 icon (gui/frog.ico) can be rebuild using GIMP: Open the 48x48 png, then load in the others as layers, then duplicate them to have three of each, then save as .ico and set the options so that it ends up with 8bpp, 24bpp and 32bpp versions of each image.
+  The win32 icon can be rebuild using GIMP: Open the 48x48 png, then load in the others as layers, then duplicate them to have three of each, then save as .ico and set the options so that it ends up with 8bpp, 24bpp and 32bpp versions of each image.
+  The *.xpm files are exported from the *.pngs using GIMP.
+  To recreate the xpms.bas module, compile and run embed-xpms.bas.

 Here's how it works: